blogdaren/PHPCreeper/README.md

 you can trigger a `callback string` or `callback function` here, but remember to return the data expected.

   `callback string:`  it is recommended to use and semantically equivalent to the PHP native callback function.
-~~`callback function:` PHP native callback function which may work unexpectedly in communication across multi-process environments, supported currently but **strongly NOT recommended to use and may be deprecated in the near future**.~~
+  `callback function:` note that you should use `callback string` instead of ~~`callback function`~~, because PHP native callback function may work unexpectedly in communication across multi-process environments.

 ```php